kostis-codefresh/rollouts-autoscaling-example/README.md

 kubectl delete -f .
 ```

-## Example 10 - Canary with autoscaling
+## Example 10 - Canary with autoscaling and decoupled traffic split

 In this example we use both an autoscaler and a specific number of pods
 in each canary step (instead of the default weight-based percentage).